cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 ## Run an example application built with Sunodo

-[Sunodo](https://docs.sunodo.io/) is a Rollups-as-a-Service platform and a set of tools for a simplified development of Cartesi DApps.
+[Sunodo](https://docs.sunodo.io/) is a Rollups-as-a-Service platform and a set of tools for a simplified development of Cartesi dApps.

-By the end of this tutorial, you will learn how to create and run a simple existing DApp written in *Python*.
+By the end of this tutorial, you will learn how to create and run a simple existing dApp written in *Python*.

-The DApp continuously polls a specified rollup server for requests, logs them, and responds with a pre-defined `accept` status for both `advance` and `inspect` request types.
+The dApp continuously polls a specified rollup server for requests, logs them, and responds with a pre-defined `accept` status for both `advance` and `inspect` request types.

 The **Quick Start** guide consists of 4 main steps: